sysdea-libs/decanter/README.md

 ## Why not just wrap cowboy_rest/webmachine?

 `cowboy_rest` and `webmachine` are both specific to their respective adapters, while Decanter sits on top of Plug, so can support whichever adapters Plug supports (which is currently only `cowboy`, but more are in the works).

-Decanter can also perhaps achieve higher performance as it uses macros to customise the compiled decision graph based on the resource definition.
-This allows the addition of extra decision points with no performance detriment, as boolean constant decisions are simply compiled away to nothing.

 ## What about Phoenix?